BrannonKing/Kts.ActorsLite/README.md

 # Library Worker Types:

 **Most Recent:** finish executing the current method and then skip to the method most recently pushed into the queue.
+This feature is not available in TPL Dataflow (that I can see).

 **Ordered:** run all methods pushed on to the queue in order.